-Call for Papers for 2022 UK China Humanities Alliance 6th Summit
+Call for Papers for 2023 UK China Humanities Alliance Conference

 A unique alliance of British and Chinese universities, with outstanding reputations in the arts and humanities, share expertise and resources to encourage long term global collaboration across the discipline.